LIVING WELL DYING WELL

 2022 Community Forum and Campaign Launch

-Held during National Palliative Care Week, the event will provide a thought-provoking and informative evening exploring how our community can support those with serious and life-limiting illness and their families.
+Held during National Palliative Care Week at The Good Shepherd Seminary, this event provided a thought-provoking and informative evening exploring how our community can support those with serious and life-limiting illness and their families.

 - medical and clinical aspects of palliative care from institutional to community